 Paul, in II Timothy 2:24, provides another view of our target: "And the servant of the Lord must not be quarrelsome (fighting and contending).
 Instead, he must be kindly to everyone and mild-tempered [preserving the bond of peace]; he must be a skilled and suitable teacher, patient and forbearing and willing to suffer wrong" (Amplified Bible).

 "Servant" (Strong's #1401) translates the Greek word doulos, "a slave, one who is in a permanent relationship of servitude to another, his will being altogether in the will of the other" (Spiros Zodhiates, The Complete Word Study Dictionary).
-As a servant of the Lord, totally bound to perform the will of God, we are required to reach for this standard of behavior.
+As servants of the Lord, totally bound to perform the will of God, we are required to reach for this standard of behavior.
 This obligation is reinforced by the next word, "must," which implies "necessary, binding, and inevitable."
 To reveal the full, intended impact, this verse could be better rendered:

 And it is absolutely binding upon the bondslave of the Eternal that he not be quarrelsome (fighting and contending).
 Instead, it is absolutely binding that he behave kindly toward everyone and with a mild temper [preserving the bond of peace]; it is absolutely binding upon him that he be a skilled and suitable teacher, patient and forbearing and willing to suffer wrong.
 (Author's paraphrase.)